tsmatz/azureml-tutorial/Readme.md

 - If ACI is not registered, run the following command.

 ```
-# note you need to be the subscription owner in order to execute this command successfully.
+# you need to be the subscription owner to run this command
 az provider register -n Microsoft.ContainerInstance
 ```